 - IT solution pilots

 - Data collection and analysis

 What an online MS in MIS can teach you about information technology budgeting

 As MIS professionals advance to manager, director, and executive roles, they will likely become more involved in IT planning and budgeting processes.
 Overseeing new deployments and coordinating upgrades to existing infrastructure requires both technical insight and business acumen, which is where a graduate degree can help.
 The online Master of Science in Management Information Systems from the University of Alabama at Birmingham offers a range of unique learning experiences that can help students master the IT administration concepts they need to excel in their careers.
-If you’re interested in information technology budgeting, the IT Management concentration can provide you with hands-on experience in technology planning, systems analysis, and business strategy.

 Learn more about how a master’s degree in management information systems, offered through the Collat School of Business, can enhance your existing career.
 Reach out to an enrollment advisor today.